Summer Cooking Classes!

 Salomon Farm Volunteer Opportunities

 Salomon Farm Park relies on volunteers to help maintain the park and provide various amenities and services to our community.
-Anyone interested in becoming a garden volunteer or getting involved in farm park operations indirectly through the Tractor Club, Flax & Fleece Guild or Gardeners of America, may attend any of the clubs’ meetings.
-All meetings are held at Salomon Farm Park in the Wolf Family Learning Center.
-Please direct questions regarding volunteering or service project for your group to Larry Hicks at 427-6005 or email This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+If you are interested in becoming a garden volunteer or getting involved in farm park operations indirectly through the Tractor Club, Flax and Fleece Guild or Gardeners of America, please plan to attend any of the clubs’ meetings.
+All meetings are held at the Salomon Farm Park in the Wolf Family Learning Center, 817 W. Dupont Rd.
+Please direct any questions regarding volunteering or possible service projects for your group to This email address is being protected from spambots.
+You need JavaScript enabled to view it. or call 427-6005.

 Tri-State Antique Tractor Club